ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.multicast/README.md

 * Adapter recognizes the value change and will send the new value to the device
 * The device must confirm the message within 500ms
 * If message is not confirmed, the adapter will resend the value again
-* This will be handle up to an maximum of 5 retry's, after that a error message will indicate communication lost
+* This will be handle up to a maximum of 5 retry, after that an error message will indicate communication lost

 ### APi structure and documentation